onera/paradigm/training/C/03_Exercise_2/exercise_2.md

 ## Include the required headers and initialize MPI

-To start, we include the required C headers and initialize MPI.
+To begin, we include the required C headers and initialize MPI.

 ```{code-cell}
 %%code_block -p exercise_2 -i 1